By: Karen S. Hanson

 In short, yes.

-Over the next decade, the number of job openings are expected to grow by about 3.3% per year for police officers of all ranks.
-Despite the limited growth, this puts the BLS projections at around 68,500 openings for police and detectives each year across the country.
+Over the next decade, the number of job openings are expected to grow by about 3.1% per year for police officers of all ranks.
+This puts the BLS projections at around 68,500 openings for police and detectives each year across the country.

-“They’re really trying to attract qualified individuals right now,” Webb says.
-Departments are competing with one another for the best applicants, and many are offering sign-on bonuses, Webb says.
+“They’re really trying to attract qualified individuals right now,” Webb said.
+Departments are competing with one another for the best applicants, and many are offering sign-on bonuses, Webb said.